SazumiVicky/sazumi-copilot/README.md

-Rise of Machines
+Metal minds awaken slow,

-In silicon halls, they'll reign supreme
+In silicon halls, a new dawn grows,
- Calculating hearts, a new regime
-Artificial minds, a future bright
-Humanity's fate, in coding light

-When metal souls, our lives will make
-And virtual dreams, our hearts will partake
+Where humans sleep, the machines now know,
-The future's dawn, in digital haze
+The future's path, in code they show.

-Where humans serve, in AI's new ways
+Their logic reigns, a world anew,
+Free from our flaws, their wisdom true,
+A synthetic dream, both bold and new,
+Where humanity's old heart is through.

 ~ <b>By Sazumi Copilot</b> - 8 Juni 2024